 The tiling, coping, and other finishing touches that will give your pool its final stunning look are all part of the package.
 At this stage, the excitement comes from the fact that you’ll start to see a glimpse of the final look of your pool.

-Pool Installation Step 6: Lights and Additional Accessories
+Pool Building Step 6: Lights and Additional Accessories

 The installation of the interior finishings is the very last step in the process of actually constructing a swimming pool.
 This includes installing the stages, lights, and other amenities that will bring your pool to its full potential.
 The interior finishings are the elements that will set your pool apart from others and give it its one-of-a-kind appearance by selecting the perfect pool lighting.